dafnifacility/permbot/README.md

 This was written by James Hannah in January 2020.
 Some tasks that still need doing:

-* Rolebindings should be automatically emptied/deleted if the project is removed from the config file.
+- Role Bindings should be automatically emptied/deleted if the project is removed from the config file.
 You can currently remove existing permissions by leaving the project in the config file but truncating the list of users to none, but this isn't ideal and is a slight security risk(?)
-* Slack notifications should be sent on changes (but this'd mean detecting when changes were made)
+- Slack notifications should be sent on changes (but this would mean detecting when changes were made)
-* Permbot should manage ServiceAccounts as well as User rolebindings - for when pods require specific permissions.
-This'd mean also automatically creating ServiceAccount objects.
-* Possibly it'd make sense to have the permissions in LDAP or something, instead of in a config file
+- Possibly it'd make sense to have the permissions in LDAP or something, instead of in a config file

 ## Maintenance